-Genesis's ability to answer a variety of questions about the stories it reads, yet Genesis does its work using only about two dozen commonsense rules and another dozen reflective patterns, several of which, revenge in particular, arose frequently in our experiments, as shown in table 2.
+We were surprised that so little knowledge was needed to produce credible performance.
+Genesis exhibits some characteristics of human story understanding evidenced by Genesis's ability to answer a variety of questions about the stories it reads, yet Genesis does its work using only about two dozen commonsense rules and another dozen reflective patterns, several of which, revenge in particular, arose frequently in our experiments.